Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Related Work

 \subsection{Knowledge Graph Question Answering}

 With the rapid development of large-scale knowledge graphs (KG) such as DBpedia \cite{auer2007dbpedia} and Freebase \cite{bollacker2008freebase}, question answering over knowledge graph has attracted widespread attention from a growing number of researchers.
 However, due to the large volume of the knowledge graph, using the knowledge in it to answer questions is a challenging task.
-In general, Knowledge Graph Question Answering has two mainstream research methods, namely semantic parsing based methods and retrieve-then-extract methods.
+Knowledge Graph Question Answering has two mainstream research methods, namely semantic parsing based methods and retrieve-then-extract methods.

-\paragraph{Semantic parsing based methods} Semantic parsing based methods convert natural language questions to knowledge base readable queries. \citet{lan2021survey} summarises these methods in the following steps: (1) Using a \textit{Question Understanding} module to analyze questions semantically and syntactically.
-Common question analysis techniques include dependency parsing \cite{abujabal2017automated}, AMR parsing \cite{kapanipathi2020question} and skeleton parsing \cite{sun2020sparqa}.
+\paragraph{Semantic parsing based methods} convert natural language questions to knowledge base readable queries, which can be summarised in the following steps \cite{lan2021survey}: (1) Using a \textit{Question Understanding} module to analyze questions semantically and syntactically.
+Common question analysis techniques include dependency parsing \cite{abujabal2017automated}, AMR parsing \cite{kapanipathi2021leveraging} and skeleton parsing \cite{sun2020sparqa}.
 (2) Using a \textit{Logical Parsing} module to convert the question embedding into an uninstantiated logic form.
 This module creates a syntactic representation of the question such as template based queries \cite{bast2015more} and query graphs \cite{hu2018state}.
 (3) Using a \textit{KB Grounding} module to align the logic form to KB \cite{bhutani2019learning, chen2019uhop}.
 The logical query obtained from the above steps can be searched directly in KB to find the final answer.
-These approaches usually require the design of specific rules in the second step mentioned above and limit the domains where such approaches can be applied.